KeivanShariatmadar/meva-data/README.md

 * Annotations

-The [annotation](annotation) directory contains annotations for the DIVA Phase 2 data; currently the only subdirectory is for the [Multiview Extended Video with Activities (MEVA) dataset](mevadata.org) dataset.
+The [annotation](annotation) directory contains annotations for Phase 2 of the IARPA DIVA project; currently the only subdirectory is for the MEVA dataset.

 The community is encouraged to add annotations for the MEVA data;
 instructions are in the "Submitting new annotations" section of the [MEVA annotation README](annotation/DIVA-phase-2/MEVA/README.md).